 There are a number of ways you can measure how inclusive your workplace is now, so you can determine where changes can be made and where they can do the most good.

 Measure demographics.
 An inclusive workplace has a workforce whose demographics resemble the demographics of the community and/or client base.
 Note the demographics in your company, and determine where they do or don’t match up.

-Conduct an anonymous attitudes survey to get a picture of how employees feel about the workplace atmosphere, about how they are treated, and about other employees or groups of employees.
-Exit interviews also provide valuable insights into what your company can do improve employee satisfaction and retention.
+Conduct an anonymous attitudes survey to get a picture of how employees feel about the workplace atmosphere, how they are treated, and about other employees or groups of employees.
+Exit interviews also provide valuable insights into what your company can do to improve employee satisfaction and retention.

 Review how your company separates employees.
 Examine the hierarchies that are in place to determine whether they are effective or should be restructured.
-Look at segregation of employees and the way they may be unnecessarily confined to certain areas or if groups of employees tend to keep themselves apart.
+Look at the segregation of employees and the way they may be unnecessarily confined to certain areas or if groups of employees tend to keep themselves apart.

 Take time to understand and anticipate employee needs, including potential sources of conflict between groups.

 Draft policies that ensure inclusivity at all levels, from hiring and recruitment to working conditions and workers’ rights.
 Develop specific policies to address harassment, bullying, hate speech, etc. Have clear and regularly-enforced policies for discipline, handling grievances, and family-related needs (like maternity/paternity leave, adoption leave, and breastfeeding).